 We believe our existing cash, cash equivalents and marketable securities, will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
+We believe we will meet longer-term expected future cash requirements and obligations through a combination of our existing cash and cash equivalent balances, cash flow from operations, and issuances of equity securities or debt offerings.
 Our future capital requirements will depend on many factors, including the rate of our revenue growth, the timing and extent of spending on research and development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced product offerings, and other business initiatives and the continuing market adoption of our products.
 We may in the future enter into arrangements to acquire or invest in complementary businesses, services, and technologies, including intellectual property rights.
 We may be required to seek additional equity or debt financing in connection with such activities.
 If we raise additional funds through the incurrence of indebtedness, such indebtedness may have rights that are senior to holders of our equity securities and could contain covenants that restrict our operational flexibility.
 Any additional equity or convertible debt financing may be dilutive to stockholders.
 In the event that additional financing is required from outside sources, we may not be able to raise such financing on terms acceptable to us or at all.